wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-unified-endpoint-management/includes/3-ems-components.md

-Enterprise Mobility and Security is a suite of products included in your Microsoft 365 Enterprise subscription.
+Enterprise Mobility + Security is a suite of products included in your Microsoft 365 Enterprise subscription.

 **Azure AD Premium** is the central identity store used for all the applications in EMS and Microsoft 365.
 Azure AD Premium is available with three different levels of capabilities: Basic, P1, or P2.
 P1 and P2 include features that are important for unified endpoint management.
 Some of the additional features included with the P1 and P2 plans are: